adamsilver/fdpb/02-Checkout.md

 After placing the order, their experience is, in many respects, just beginning.
 The confirmation page is an opportunity to show how caring the business is even after a sale.

-For those who used guest checkout (more on this later), the confirmation page is a good place to ask users to register.
+For those who used guest checkout (more on this shortly), the confirmation page is a good place to ask users to register.
 We might offer users a discount off their next order.
 Or more simply by offering users a faster experience next time (because we've got their details).

 ## Guest checkout